-Use the fingertips of your first two fingers, not your thumb, and with light pressure, locate your pulse at one of the following sites:
+Use the fingertips of your first 2 fingers, not your thumb, and with light pressure, locate your pulse at one of the following sites:

 Once you have found your pulse, count the number of beats for 10 seconds.
 Try to do this within 10 seconds after you have stopped exercising.
-While you are doing this, move around so that you do not get lightheaded or dizzy.
+While you are doing this, move around so that you do not get lightheaded.

 Remember, though, that THR is just an estimate.
 Heart rates can often be affected by stress, medicines, fatigue, caffeine, and other factors.